 Austin, Texas is a city full of cool murals and some of the best BBQ I’ve ever had in my life.
 It may not be the prettiest city or the best place to capture facades and doortraits, but the food WILL.
 NOT.
 DISAPPOINT.
-J(orge) and I visited Austin for the first time last week and tried 14 different places in 2.5 days (mostly food trucks).
+J(orge) and I visited Austin for the first time last week and tried 14 different delicious and cheap places in 2.5 days (mostly food trucks).
 There are other fun things to see if you have time to explore the city further.
 I’ll share more about that below.

 Before we visit a new city, we both spend time doing research on where to eat, and we make a list of the standouts.
 I’ve learned my lesson to be prepared with a list because I’ve wasted too much time in new cities trying to figure out where to go at the last minute.
 Lists work!
 Write lists!
 We both love to eat and try new places, so it really sucks when we’re disappointed with a meal.
 Let me tell you, years into our travels we started preparing beforehand and now we’re rarely disappointed.